virejdasani/Alexis/README.md

 The final goal for Jarvis is to do everything from send emails to telling you a joke.

 ## Get Started
-Clone the repo and simply run python jarvis.py for mac and windows and python3 jarvis.py for linux.
+Clone the repo and simply run `python jarvis.py` for mac and windows or `python3 jarvis.py` for linux.
 Type the command "help" to view all commands when jarvis asks to enter command

 ## Contributing